Estate Document Conversation

 • Obtain the listing of the location of their financial assets and the contacts for their bank, accountant, and lawyer.

-• Have a frank discussion on what they would want to happen if they were unable to make financial decisions for themselves.
+• Discuss what they would want to happen if they could not make financial decisions for themselves.

-• Have a frank discussion on what they would want to happen if they were unable to make health care decisions for themselves (also see Eldercare Conversation article LINK).
+• Discuss what they would want to happen if they could not make health care decisions for themselves (also see Eldercare Conversation article).

 With your children: